shawntabrizi/substrate-collectables-workshop/steps/44/README.md

 The `Balance` type is ultimately configured inside `pallet_balances`, and remember, we don't have direct access to that pallet because we used loose coupling.

 The way we can access the `Balance` type is through the `Inspect` trait of the `NativeBalance` associated type.
-Accessing it kind of funny, which is why we commonly introduce a `BalanceOf<T>` alias type like so:
+Accessing it is kind of funny, which is why we commonly introduce a `BalanceOf<T>` alias type like so:

 ```rust
 // Allows easy access our Pallet's `Balance` type.
 Comes from `Fungible` interface.